aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-mongodb-recipe.rst

 ..
 Warning::

-    Creating a `dedicated Aiven for Apache Kafka Connect service <https://developer.aiven.io/docs/products/kafka/kafka-connect/getting-started.html#apache-kafka-connect-dedicated-cluster>`_ is Aiven's suggested option.
-Having Kafka Connect running on the same nodes as Apache Kafka increases the load on the nodes possibly making the cluster more unstable.
+    Aiven provides the option to run Kafka Connect on the same nodes as your Kafka cluster, sharing the resources.
+This is a low-cost way to get started with Kafka Connect.
+A standalone Aiven for Apache Kafka® Connect allows you to scale independently, offers more CPU time and memory for the Kafka Connect service and reduces load on nodes, making the cluster more stable.

-    For a better separation of concerns, a dedicated Aiven for Apache Kafka Connect cluster is therefore suggested.

 Before you begin, you will require a MongoDB database and the related database connection information.
 You'll also need to make sure that the database is reachable from the public internet (unless it's part of a paired VPC).